RotherOSS/doc-otobo-installation/content/installation-docker.rst

     # start again with the new images
     docker_admin> docker-compose up --detach

-Force an upgrade to a devel version
+Force an update to a devel version
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Images of devel versions are not upgraded automatically.
-But the upgrade can be forced.
+Images of devel versions are not updated automatically.
+But the update can be forced.
 The source of the devel version can either be a local build or an devel image from Docker Hub.
 Here is a example using the devel image for the OTOBO 10.1.x branch from Docker Hub.